.png)

 1. MVPs and product validation.
 Ship both platforms in one codebase, learn fast, decide whether to scale or pivot.
 React Native with Expo is our default here.

 2. Content-heavy apps with standard UI.
-News, marketplaces, catalogues, e-commerce where the UI is lists, detail pages and a checkout.
-Users don’t miss Live Activities; the performance envelope is forgiving; the 30–50% cost saving is real.
+News, marketplaces, catalogues, commerce where the UI is lists, detail pages and a checkout.
+Users don’t miss Live Activities, the performance envelope is forgiving, and the 30–40% cost saving is real.

 3. Internal tooling and B2B admin apps.
-Used on the laptop, secondary on mobile.
-Nobody cares whether the buttons have the right platform haptic.
+Used mostly on the laptop, secondary on mobile.
+Nobody grades the button haptics.

 4. Teams with strong web engineering.
 React Native lets a web team ship mobile without hiring a full mobile team.
-The cultural fit often dominates the stack decision.
+That cultural fit often decides the stack on its own.

 5. Custom-canvas experiences with one brand look.
-Flutter dominates “pixel-perfect identical UI on both platforms” — brand-first apps where Android shouldn’t look different from iOS.
+Flutter owns “pixel-identical UI on both platforms” — brand-first apps where Android shouldn’t look different from iOS.

 Kotlin Multiplatform sweet spot.
 Products where UI differences matter (consumer apps, regulated flows) but business-logic duplication is a real tax.
-Fintech apps, healthcare apps, any app where the pricing or rules engine cannot diverge between platforms.
+Fintech, healthcare, any app whose pricing or rules engine cannot diverge between platforms.

 Native iOS + Flutter Android sweet spot.
-If the iOS audience is materially more valuable (revenue-weighted, US/EU markets) and you need Android as a coverage play, native iOS for the flagship experience plus Flutter Android for coverage can be the cheapest durable answer.
+If the iOS audience is materially more valuable (revenue-weighted, US and EU markets) and Android is a coverage play, native iOS for the flagship experience plus Flutter Android for reach is often the cheapest durable answer.

 | Scenario | Stack | MVP timeline | Rough budget band |